What's Apple got in store for us at its March launch event?

 And that would just get us through the first half of the year.
 Needless to say, it's looking like a busy 2019 for Apple.

+In an interview with NPR on Monday, Apple CEO Tim Cook said he was not aware of the app, but would take a look at the matter.

+Galaxy S10 rumor roundup: Samsung's foldable and 5G phones may share the spotlight on Feb.
+20.

-Discuss: AirPods, iPads and streaming: What we could see from Apple in March
+Discuss: AirPods, iPads and streaming: What we could see from a March Apple event

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.